Breathing World competition FAQ’s

 My song is for two female voices and two male voices but I’m not sure they’re SATB exactly

 Don’t worry too much about fitting into any SATB rule box on this occasion.
-A composition which works with a mixture of voices is what the judges are looking for.
+A composition that works with a mixture of voices is what the judges are looking for.

 Does my composition have to be 5 minutes long exactly or can it be less?